bunkerity/bunkerweb/docs/security-tuning.md

 You can disable any request containing undefined or unknown Host value by setting `DISABLE_DEFAULT_SERVER` to `yes` (default : `no`).
 Please note that clients won't even receive a response, the TCP connection will be closed (using the special 444 status code of NGINX).

+If you want to close SSL/TLS connection if [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) is undefined or unknown, you can set `DISABLE_DEFAULT_SERVER_STRICT_SNI` to `yes` (default : `no`).
+On the one hand, you can block attackers as soon as possible at SSL/TLS level but, in the other hand, you may have issues if your BunkerWeb instance is behind a reverse proxy configured to send HTTPS requests without SNI.

 ### Allowed methods

 STREAM support :x: